dxania/Store_Manager_APIs/README.md

 ``` python3 -m venv <name of virtualenvironment> ```
 3. Activate the virtual environment
 ``` source <name of virtualenvironment>/bin/activate```
-You should the name of the virtual environment placed right nefore your current path/directory in brackets()
+You should see the name of the virtual environment placed right before your current path/directory in brackets()
 4. Run the application
 ```export FLASK_APP=store_mgr.py``` then
 ```flask run```